petaki/inertia-go/README.md

     });
 ```

 You can find the example for the SSR based root template below.
-For more information, please read the official Server-side Rendering documentation.
+For more information, please read the official Server-side Rendering documentation on [inertiajs.com](https://inertiajs.com).

 ## Examples